Garden path ideas provide practical access to areas of your backyard, while also offering design aesthetics to complement your home and style.

 Hard landscaping can easily look dull, but there are ways to bring it to life.
 You can transform existing pedestrian grey paving by replacing a few slabs with a square of lawn turf or herbs, such as thyme or camomile, creating an attractive chessboard effect.

-Laying a new path?
-Go for sustainable stone in a style that suits your outdoor space.
+If you're laying a path choose sustainable stone in a style that suits your outdoor space.
 Herringbone brick gives the feel of a cottage garden, while travertine paving injects a modern air.
 Pea gravel looks good anywhere, plus it deters burglars.
+Mix up materials for more interest, such as above, where more contemporary smooth slabs are mixed with varied areas of gravel

-What could be more intriguing than a mown path?
-A simple lawn walkway is not only easy easy to do, you can personalize it by making it as twisty as you like.
+A simple lawn walkway is not only easy to do, you can also personalize it by making it as twisty as you like.
+If you don't already have an area of lawn, then find out how to plant grass seed and you can soon have a beautiful green walkway.

-Be kind to your lawn mower by creating your path while the grass is dry and low –and, don't forget to repeat fortnightly for a neat and tidy garden path.
+Be kind to your lawn mower by creating your path while the grass is dry and low –and ensure you know how often you mow a lawn for a neat and tidy garden path.

 What is the best material for a garden path?